• Skip to primary navigation

 We have taken a classic Italian dish and given it a vegetarian twist that even meat eaters will love.
 The key to making a really good mushroom bolognese is using a selection of different mushrooms for plenty of texture.

 We went with a mixture of chestnut, shiitake, oyster and button mushrooms, but you can use any that you have available.
-Leftovers are delicious on a baked potato too.
+Leftovers of this vegan bolognese are delicious on a jacket potato too.

 Jump to: